 A key element of the UK strategy is the electrification of furnace energy use.
-British Glass strategy assumes an 80% shift towards electrification, with smaller furnaces assumed to be fuelled 100% by electricity.
-It is further assumed larger ones take a hybrid approach, mixing electrification with other zero carbon fuels, assumed predominantly hydrogen in the UK case.
-The European glass container association FEVE also appears to be exploring the use of biofuels, considered to be a transition technology in the UK strategy (with respect to the use of biodiesel); a small amount (5%) of biomethane is therefore also considered to contribute to future fuelling.45
+British Glass strategy assumes an 80% shift towards electrification.
+It is generally considered that the most likely technology will be the hybrid approach, mixing electrification with other zero carbon fuels, assumed predominantly hydrogen in the UK case.
+The European glass container association FEVE also appears to be exploring the use of biofuels, considered to be a transition technology in the UK strategy (with respect to the use of biodiesel); a small amount (5%) of biomethane is therefore also considered to contribute to future fuelling.49

 Electric melting is already well established for smaller furnaces.
-Under current technologies there are capacity constraints; the largest commercial fully-electric furnaces available have a capacity of upwards of 300t/day and significant further developments in furnace design are required if this is to provide a low carbon replacement for new furnaces that can have a capacity of up to 900t/day.46 However, container furnaces tender to be smaller than those producing flat glass so this is considered to be less of a limitation for container glass production than it is for the glass industry as a whole.
+Under current technologies there are capacity constraints; the largest commercial fully-electric furnaces available have a capacity of upwards of 300t/day and significant further developments in furnace design are required if this is to provide a low carbon replacement for new furnaces that can have a capacity of up to 900t/day.50 However, container furnaces tend to be smaller than those producing flat glass so this is considered to be less of a limitation for container glass production than it is for the glass industry as a whole.